-Revenue generated in the United States of America was \$99.7 million in 2023, compared to \$88.3 million in 2022.
-The increase in revenue generated in the United States of America was primarily a result of increase of services provided by our other aviation related services segment to its customers.
-Services provided by our other aviation related services segment to its customers in the United States of America increased from \$54.0 million in 2022 to \$66.5 million following a recovery in the airline industry in 2023 and increases in minimum wage rates.
+Revenue generated in the United States of America was \$97.0 million in 2024, compared to \$99.7 million in 2023.
+The decrease in revenue generated in the United States of America was primarily a result of decrease of services provided by our authentication technology segment to its customers, from \$33.2 million in 2023 to \$22.5 million in 2024.
+The revenue decrease was offset by an increase of revenue by our other aviation related services segment which increased from \$66.5 million in 2023 to \$74.5 million, primarily following increase in operations and increases in minimum wave rates.

-Revenue generated in Spain was \$82.2 million in 2023 compared to \$39.4 million in 2022.
-The increase in revenue generated in Spain represents new contracts in Spain and an increase of services to existing customers.
-As revenue in Spain is in Euro, it is being affected also by exchange rate fluctuations as it is being translated to USD.
-Revenue in 2022 according to the 2023 exchange rate would have been \$40.7 million.
+Revenue generated in Spain was \$113.2 million in 2024 compared to \$82.2 million in 2023.
+The increase in revenue generated in Spain represents both new contracts in Spain and an increase of services to existing customers.

-Revenue outside Germany, the Netherlands, Spain and the United States of America totaled \$33.9 million in 2023 compared to \$21.5 million in 2022.
+Revenue outside Germany, the Netherlands, Spain and the United States of America totaled \$38.8 million in 2024 compared to \$33.9 million in 2023.
+The increase in revenue generated in those locations represents both new contracts and an increase of services to existing customers.